cloudfoundry/cc-api-v3-style-guide/README.md

 This will return all processes with greater than 5 instances or exactly 5 instances.

 ### Filtering on Non-Equality (Proposal)

+> Note: This is a proposal and is not currently implemented on any API endpoints

 Resources **MAY** support filtering on inequalities for some fields.